ADTRAN/gradle-scala-multiversion-plugin/README.rst

 Known Limitations
 =================

-Because the artifacts are only differentiated by suffix and they all land in the same folder, if you try to list two versions in ``scalaVersions`` from the same major version (Scala uses <epoch>.<major>.<minor> versioning), the artifacts will overwrite each other and only the last one will survive.
+* Because the artifacts are only differentiated by suffix and they all land in the same folder, if you try to list two versions in ``scalaVersions`` from the same major version (Scala uses <epoch>.<major>.<minor> versioning), the artifacts will overwrite each other and only the last one will survive.
 So for example ``scalaVersions = 2.11.1, 2.11.8`` won't work as you expect today.

+* If you have a multi-project build that contains some sub-projects that apply this plugin along with others that don't (for example, a mixed scala/java/other project), then tasks will potentially be unnecessarily run multiple times (once for each scala version) on the non-multi-version projects.
+Besides unnecessarily increasing build times, this could cause problem with non-idempotent tasks (like artifact uploading).
+The workaround is to run such tasks separately and use command line flags as necessary to ensure that they only get run once.

 License
 =======